-Buried under more than two miles of water is the Soviet-era MIR space station, more than 140 Russian resupply vehicles, several of the European Space Agency’s cargo ships and even a SpaceX rocket, according to Smithsonian.com.
+Buried under more than two miles of water are the Soviet-era MIR space station, more than 140 Russian resupply vehicles, several of the European Space Agency’s cargo ships, and even a SpaceX rocket, according to Smithsonian Magazine.

-What else is down there, spread across thousands of kilometres?
-Popular Science refers to “spy satellites” (though smaller objects like this are typically consumed by fire) and “fuel tanks”, together with “hundreds of cargo ships” for astronauts.
+What else is down there, spread across thousands of kilometers?
+Popular Science refers to “spy satellites” (though smaller objects like this are typically consumed by fire) and “fuel tanks,” together with “hundreds of cargo ships” for astronauts.

 How is such a feat of falling achieved in the first place?
 Gizmodo details the procedure – the relevant country informs Chile and New Zealand about the latest arrival several days in advance.

 Calculations are made as meticulously as possible, but not everything can be accounted for.
 A 2018 Business Insider piece mentions that “many space agencies and corporations now build spacecraft with systems to de-orbit them.”